GRTLCollaboration/GRChombo/README.md

 do this in advance.

 Before we tunnel to fawcett, we need to add a server on the Paraview client.
-To do this, open Paraview, and click `connect' in the top left corner, then `add server'.
-Change the name to whatever you like e.g. `localhost'.
+To do this, open Paraview, and click 'connect' in the top left corner, then `add server'.
+Change the name to whatever you like e.g. 'localhost'.
 All other settings should be the default

 Server type: Client/Server